congyingxia/IncrementalFSTC/README.md

 </p>

 # Requirements
-This repo is implemented with pytorch.
+This repository is implemented through the [Huggingface Transformers](https://github.com/huggingface/transformers) package.
+To use the program the following prerequisites need to be installed.
 Python==3.6.12
 Pytorch==0.4.1
-Huggingface Transformers
 tqdm
 scicy